SethBergen/PirateRebalance/README.md

 #### "preferredPirateRange"
 _Found In:_ `/pr_config.json`
-_Default:_ `10000`
+_Default:_ `9000`

 >In the vanilla game, pirate bases have an infinite operational range.
 They prefer targets within 10 light-years (ly), giving them full weight when choosing a target.
 Likelyhood of selection decreases linearly from there out to 19ly where chances are 10% that of preferred targets.
 All targets beyond this point remain at 10% weighting.
 This is why you'll often see pirate raid indicators on the map stretch massive distances across the sector.
-Use this value in conjuction with `restrictPirateRange` to determine the effecive operational range of pirate bases.
+Use this value in conjuction with `restrictPirateRange` to determine the effective operational range of pirate bases.
 >
 >Note: For reference, The Core is 12ly by 18ly, and 1ly is equal to 2000 units of distance.